-Originally, added backspace to the right command key (as a dual-function key) since I use the backspace more often than Enter.
+Originally, I added backspace to the right command key (as a dual-function key) since I use the backspace more often than Enter.
 But I needed backspace to repeat frequently, which cannot be done on a Dual-function key.
 So backspace needs to have a dedicated key by itself.

-The closest and most comfortable place for me is the top piano key in the right thumb cluster.
-So I added backspace there.
+The closest and most comfortable place for me is the top piano key in the right thumb cluster, so I added backspace there.